Teoscar Hernández Preview, Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 23rd in MLB with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Rangers has a collective 8.5 K/9, which ranks 22nd in MLB.

-- The Rangers have the 17th-ranked team ERA among all league pitching staffs (4.31).
+- The Rangers have the 18th-ranked team ERA among all league pitching staffs (4.29).

 © 2023 Data Skrive.
 All rights reserved.